XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 49. Have you heard about **opentofu**?
 Do you think it is better than Terraform?
 50. Write terraform code to create any resource on AWS?
 51. What is the difference between **Resource and Datasource in terraform**?
+52. If you have to create 10 EC2 machines with same configuration using Terraform, what will you use?
+53. How will you ensure Terraform uses an existing VPC instead of creating a new one?
+54. If a VPC created using Terraform is deleted manually and you run “terraform apply”, what will happen?
+55. How will you pass outputs from one Terraform module (VPC) to another module (EC2)?
+56. How do you pass VPC ID from VPC module to EC2 module?
+57. How do you store Terraform state file?
+58. What are Terraform Provisioners?
+59. What is the use of null_resource in Terraform?
+60. How do you create conditional resources in Terraform?

 ---